yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 ](http://luminescentlich.blogspot.com/2017/06/the-gonzo-vs-weird.html) writes, it is through _the thrill of discovery and the atmosphere of the fantastic_ that the players experience _The Weird_ in play.
 <br>

 ### Troika!
+Numinous Edition
-There is likely no better example of a _Weird Setting_ than [Troika!](https://www.troikarpg.com/), from Melsonian Arts Council.
-Troika's website describes the game via the following bullet points (relevant items left out):
+There is likely no better example of a _Weird Setting_ than [Troika!](https://www.troikarpg.com/), from [Daniel Sell](https://twitter.com/ignus) & the Melsonian Arts Council.
+In his [review](https://cannibalhalflinggaming.com/2019/02/27/troika-review/) of Troika!, [Aaron Marks](https://twitter.com/levelonewonk) of [Cannibal Halfing Gaming](https://cannibalhalflinggaming.com/) writes:

+_"Imagine, if you will, that Douglas Adams and Terry Pratchett have returned from the dead.
+They both pile into a Ford Cortina and take a long drive across the American Southwest, pondering the nature of the fantasy genre.
+Once they arrive in California, they legally acquire several ounces of the finest cannabis sativa and hotbox the Cortina.
+Then they write an RPG."_

+The publisher's website describes Troika!'s as follows (less relevant items left out):
 * A science-fantasy universe in the spirit of works such as Dying Earth, Viriconium, and Book of the New Sun.
 * No huge essays explaining the setting or lore!
 Everything you need to know is tucked away inside the items, spell, enemies and backgrounds.
 * The freedom to allow and positively encourage every group of players to interact with the setting differently; each game group will be unique.
 * 36 unique player character backgrounds from Ardent Giant of Corda to Zoanthrope​.

-In his [review](https://cannibalhalflinggaming.com/2019/02/27/troika-review/) of Troika!, Aaron Marks of [Cannibal Halfing Gaming](https://cannibalhalflinggaming.com/); writes:

-_"Imagine, if you will, that Douglas Adams and Terry Pratchett have returned from the dead.
-They both pile into a Ford Cortina and take a long drive across the American Southwest, pondering the nature of the fantasy genre.
-Once they arrive in California, they legally acquire several ounces of the finest cannabis sativa and hotbox the Cortina.
-Then they write an RPG."_
+The "36 unique player character backgrounds" really make this game, as they provide a framework for truly _weird_ and original play.
+From the game rules:

+"_Roll randomly to determine your starting Background.
+Notice that they only touch the edge of specificity: it is up to you to tailor them to the worlds you play in.
+Rework them or remove them entirely and replace them with your own unique vision of the spheres.
+Boldy lay claim to the games you play, create content recklessly, and always write in pen._"

-The esteemed David Schirduan wrote an excellent [character generator](https://technicalgrimoire.com/troikagenerator) for Troika! that really conveys the _strangeness_ of the system:
+To see what I mean, check out this excellent [character generator](https://technicalgrimoire.com/troikagenerator) for Troika! by the esteemed [David Schirduan](https://twitter.com/davidschirduan):
 ![Star Tyrant](/img/star-tyrant.png)

 So, as this character, you would start with something called the "_Bridle of Aeons_"?
 What does that do?
 What does it mean for the world we're building, together?
 I simply love the implied setting that this background inspires!